HTML to PDF for .NET. Chromium precision or WebKit performance.

 dotnet add package CobaltPdf

-* Free trial runs without a licence key for as long as you need.
-Output is watermarked until a licence is activated.
+* Free evaluation mode runs without a license key for as long as you need.
+Output is watermarked until a license is activated.

 // Render a URL to PDF